Upload Your Data: Existing Interviews, Audio, Video, and Transcripts

 The upload flow

-- PII redaction at upload — apply redaction in a single pass (see Transcript Workflows)
+• PII redaction at upload — apply redaction in a single pass before downstream analysis (see Transcript Workflows).

-- Submit.
-Audio/video uploads are transcribed in the background; text transcripts are available immediately.
+4. Submit.
+Audio/video uploads are transcribed in the background; text transcripts skip media transcription but still process before appearing in the transcript list.

 What it costs